giannisbaltas/data-structures/project3/README.md

 # DataStructures
-Here is a project about Binary Trees for AUEB.
+Here is a project about Binary Trees.